 The widespread phenomenon of government commemorative politics includes the creation of historical commissions and institutions, legislating politicized interpretations of historical events, establishing new museums of national trauma, even getting into international conflicts over interpretations of history, sponsoring history textbooks for schools, erecting statues to national heroes, and instituting new days of national commemoration.
-Despite the authenticity of Natalya Tolstaya's everyday-life observation of public disinterest in memorialization quoted above, and Yuliya Yurchuk's2 finding that nearly all passers-by in Ukraine had no idea of just who was portrayed in historical monuments or why, new monuments, museums and historical truth commissions have been established throughout the region.
-Now there even exist guide books for tourists aiming to visit sites of massacres and mass extinction.3 In many countries a gap exists between the memorial policies of the government and political elite in contrast with popular remembrance of the past, neither of which need to be based on facts.
-An astute Polish sociologist, Sławomir Kapralski, writes of a split between political forms of commemoration and popular memory, that particularly affects Holocaust discourse 4
+Despite the authenticity of Natalya Tolstaya's everyday-life observation of public disinterest in memorialization quoted above, and Yuliya Yurchuk's finding that nearly all passers-by in Ukraine had no idea of just who was portrayed in historical monuments or why, new monuments, museums and historical truth commissions have been established throughout the region.
+Now there even exist guide books for tourists aiming to visit sites of massacres and mass extinction.
+In many countries a gap exists between the memorial policies of the government and political elite in contrast with popular remembrance of the past, neither of which need to be based on facts.
+An astute Polish sociologist, Sławomir Kapralski, writes of a split between political forms of commemoration and popular memory, that particularly affects Holocaust discourse.

 Some major actors can be identified: one, already mentioned, is the governments and political elites who desire to establish a worldview perspective showing the successful mastering of past events, the intention being to develop a triumphant continuity of events that can be officially sanctioned through government agencies.
-A case in point would be the canonization of the Bulgarian revolutionary Vasil Levski, a revolutionary of little impact, as the prime martyr for Bulgarian freedom.5 Sometimes these national constructs clash as when a high-profile joint historical commission between North Macedonia and Bulgaria floundered upon the impossibility of deciding whether Gotse Delchev, a revolutionary born in a border region, was a Bulgarian or Macedonian hero, leading to diplomatic conflicts spilling over into completely different issues.
+A case in point would be the canonization of the Bulgarian revolutionary Vasil Levski, a revolutionary of little impact, as the prime martyr for Bulgarian freedom.
+Sometimes these national constructs clash as when a high-profile joint historical commission between North Macedonia and Bulgaria floundered upon the impossibility of deciding whether Gotse Delchev, a revolutionary born in a border region, was a Bulgarian or Macedonian hero, leading to diplomatic conflicts spilling over into completely different issues.

-ther types of actors in creation of public memory are representatives of minorities, usually ethnic/religious/gendered, desiring political recognition of or compensation for past injustices or traumas, or demanding a proper place in the national narrative about the past.
+• ther types of actors in creation of public memory are representatives of minorities, usually ethnic/ religious/gendered, desiring political recognition of or compensation for past injustices or traumas, or demanding a proper place in the national narrative about the past.
 Take for instance the urge to universalize the Jewish Holocaust and a similar campaign among Roma activists for more general recognition of their World War II genocide.

 A large mass of writings can be categorized as "witness literature" that, although sometimes fictional, has considerable authenticity because of the suffering of the authors, such as Primo Levi, Elie Wiesel, Imre Kertesz, and Hédi Fried.
 In recent decades large collections of witness statements and video interviews have been deposited in universities or research institutes.
-Institutions now exist for educational "memory work" to combat xenophobia, crease in memory conflicts in terms of memory politics and memory wars.
+Institutions now exist for educational "memory work" to combat xenophobia, anti-Semitism, anti-gypsyism, racism, and anti-HBTQ positions.
+Democratic governments have been pressured to apologize for abuses and violence committed in the past.
+Formal apologies have been extended to many minorities and colonized peoples in a spirit that the author Wole Soyinka terms mea culpaism.
+Connected with this are academics examining, debating or joining either on one side or the other of conflicts about the past, or those who recognize injustices committed by empires or colonial structures that suppressed the human rights of peoples.